Supriyochow/rain_prediction_using-ML-Python/README.md

 # rain_prediction_using-ML-Python

-This is a program that predicts the possibilities of rain for the next day.
+This is a Machine Learning model that predicts the possibilities of rain for the next day.
 The data is inputed for a certain day and it predicts the rain possibilities for the next day.

 ## Dataset Source
 The dataset is taken from the Kaggle website.
 The dataset link is given https://www.kaggle.com/jsphyg/weather-dataset-rattle-package